VTI

 Now, South Africa becomes the missile’s 2nd export customer, after Austria ordered 25 at the end of 2005 to equip its Eurofighters.
 On May 28/08, Diehl BGT announced that the South African Air Force has picked the IRIS-T short range air-to-air missile to equip their Gripen fighter aircraft “as an interim solution until the local missile development – the A Darter – will be operational.”

-The IRIS-T missiles will become operational on SAAF Gripens in 2009, and a recent Engineering News article says that South Africa’s Armscor has confirmed that there will be defence industrial participation attached to the buy.
-That makes for some interesting dynamics, given that A-Darter is being developed as an IRIS-T competitor.
-Details regarding these offsets may be released at the Africa Aerospace and Defence 2008 in Cape Town from September 17 – 21.
+The IRIS-T missiles will become operational on SAAF Gripens in 2009, and a recent Engineering News article confirms that there will be local defense industry workshare requirements attached to the buy.
+This makes for some interesting dynamics, given that A-Darter is being developed as an IRIS-T competitor.
+Details regarding these offsets may be released at the Africa Aerospace and Defence 2008 in Cape Town, from September 17 – 21.